The DeVos Family

 John Hammond was named general manager of the Orlando Magic on May 23, 2017.
-He brings more than 35 years of coaching and administrative experience to Orlando, including the last nine seasons (2008-17) as general manager of the Milwaukee Bucks.
+He begins his second season with the Magic, bringing more than 36 years of coaching and administrative experience to Orlando.
+Hammond came to the Magic after spending nine seasons (2008-17) as general manager of the Milwaukee Bucks.

 Prior to his NBA career, Hammond spent six seasons at Southwest Missouri State, where he helped lead the school to three consecutive NCAA Tournament berths (1986-88) and a trip to the NIT in 1985.
 He also spent two seasons at Houston Baptist (1981-83), two seasons at Nebraska (1979-81) and three seasons at the high school level in Nebraska.